przystuj/turbo_bar_cam/README.md

 - **Free Camera Mode**: Manually control camera direction while following a unit
 - **Spectator Tools**: Group and select units when spectating
 - **Auto-orbit**: Automatically transition to orbit view when units are stationary
+- **Overview Camera**: Top-down strategic view with custom zoom levels and cursor tracking

-## How to install
+## How to Install

-- Download turbo_bar_cam_vX.zip
+- Download `turbobarcam_vX.zip`
-- Extract it in data folder
+- Extract it in your BAR data folder
-- It should look like this after extracting:
+- After extracting, your folder structure should look like this:
 ```
 BAR install folder/
 └── data/